felipe-godoi/head-first-design-patterns/notes/patterns.md

 - They have the same supertype as the objects decorated
 - You can use multiple decorators on the same object
 - The decorator can be used at any time to decorate objects dynamically at runtime.

+# Factory
+### The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
+This pattern is useful when you have different sets of objects that implement the same interface but are created using different approaches.
+It helps reduce coupling by encapsulating what varies and also reduces code duplication.
+By using it, you can write a creator class that defines a creation method (factory method) of a supertype and perform operations on it.
+After that, you can extend this class by creating subclasses that implement the factory method, each instantiating a specific concrete implementation.
+In this way, you allow the subclasses to 'decide' which class to instantiate, although in practice, you determine what will be instantiated by choosing the appropriate subclass.